How Much Does it Cost to Travel the World by Bicycle

 Different Styles of Bike Touring

 Not all bike tours are made equal.
-The cheapest way to cycle around the world is to travel totally self-supported, which means carrying everything you need with you, including camping and cooking gear.
+The cheapest way to cycle around the world is to travel totally self-supported, meaning you carry everything you need, including camping and cooking gear.

 What is often referred to as a credit card style bike tour is instead a way of traveling light, with only a few clothes changes and no outdoor survival gear.
 That’s often the case for short-term bikepacking trips, as it can be quite expensive to pay for meals and accommodation every day, even in cheap countries.

-Then there are of course the full-supported bike tours, operated by companies.
-Here you pay a lot of money to have the company arrange your route and accommodation and haul your luggage to the next hotel every day.
+Then there are, of course, the fully supported bike tours, operated by companies.
+Here, you pay a lot of money to have the company arrange your route and accommodation and haul your luggage to the next hotel every day.
 These kinds of tours can be self-guided or led by a tour guide.

 Traveling in couples is always cheaper than traveling solo